sirilalithaadapa/Notes-CSE-IT/README.md

 ## Contributing
-We welcome your PR'S 😄
+We love and welcome your PR'S 😄